sagi-levy/paintball-application/ReadMe.md

 Every such action goes through the server and is ultimately saved in the Mongo database.
 Of course, in some operations the client will require the transfer of a token and only after a verification process will he be able to proceed to the next intermediary.
+To log in as an administrator you can use an account Phone Number: 0555555558
+Password 123456
+An action that will allow you to edit all the activities of all clients.
 In this project I worked with various libraries including express,axios,mongoose,bcrypt,lodash,joi,jsonwebtoken,react-dom,bootstrap and so on.
 Also, I work with branches and every time I add user stories to my site in order to improve